mrYakamoto/algorithm-drill-prime-factors/README.md

 Write a method `prime_factors` that takes an integer `n` and returns an array of the prime factors of `n`.

 A prime number can only be divided by itself and "1".
-(Keep in mind that "1" is not considered a prime number - see below for examples of expectations).
+(Keep in mind that "1" is not considered a prime number).

+You'll need to write tests too, so create a spec file and add tests.
+Here are a few expected results to get you started.

 ```ruby
 prime_factors(3)         # => [3]